 When you rent, much of your home maintenance will be taken care of by the landlord.
 Fixing broken appliances, repairing leaky roofs or windows, cutting the lawn, or removing snow all costs either time or money, neither of which is abundant for a resident.
 The less of this you have to worry about, the more time you can spend learning medicine and the more money you can use to stabilize your financial future.

-As an attending, I itemize my taxes and I’m in a high tax bracket.
-I spent about $10K in mortgage interest and another $4K on property taxes last year, saving me something like $5K on my taxes.
-Residents likely can't afford a big enough house that the mortgage interest and property taxes are more than the standard deduction.
-A resident likely only has a 15% marginal tax rate, decreasing the value of any deduction he would get.
+When I originally wrote this post in 2013, I spent about $10K in mortgage interest and another $4K on property taxes, which saved me something like $5K on my taxes.
+Residents likely can't afford a big enough house that the mortgage interest and property taxes are more than the standard deduction [Especially, with the new higher standard deduction].
+A resident likely only has a 22% marginal tax rate, decreasing the value of any deduction they would get.
 Remember that part of the reason that people say you should own your home is for the tax benefits.
 You don't really get those as a resident.

 Now don't get me wrong.
 Sometimes buying a house can work out just fine.
 You might be in a situation where you can't find anything acceptable to rent.
-Buying will work out better for a longer residency than a shorter one, and if your spouse works too then you may even see some tax benefits from it.
-It also seems like a decent time to buy in general with very low interest rates and housing much cheaper than it has been for years.
+Buying will work out better for a longer residency than a shorter one, and if your spouse works, too, then you may even see some tax benefits from it.
+It also seems like a decent time to buy, in general, when there are very low-interest rates.
 But for these 10 reasons, the default option for a resident should be to rent, not buy.